vigiloauth/vigilo/docs/user_guide/configuration.md

 ## 1. Overview
 **VigiloAuth** allows you to customize various settings to meet your application's security requirements.
 This guide walks you through configuring the password complexity and length requirements using the `PasswordConfiguration` struct, as well as configuring the server to enforce HTTPS for secure communication.

-## 2. Server Configuration
+## 2. VigiloAuth Server Configuration
 The `VigiloIdentityServer` can be configured using various options to suit your needs.
 Below are the available configuration options:

 ### 2.1 ForceHTTPS
 To ensure secure communication, it is recommended to configure your server to use HTTPS.
 This is done by configuring the `VigiloIdentityServer` with the `ForceHTTPS` option.

-### 2.2 LoginConfig and JWTConfig
+### 2.2 Login and Token Configuration
-The `VigiloIdentityServer` uses `LoginConfig` and `JWTConfig` for handling user authentication and token generation.
+The `VigiloIdentityServer` uses `LoginConfig` and `TokenConfig` for handling user authentication and token generation.
 These configurations have default values that will be used if they are not explicitly provided in the constructor.
 The server also accepts an optional `SMTPConfiguration` struct to process emails.

 #### Default Values
 - **LoginConfig**: If not provided, the server will use a default configuration for login attempts and user authentication.